 “The scientific focus of an undergraduate degree in psychology and how it helps influence consumer behaviour, or the influence of a particular person’s character on their behaviour”

-Social psychology marketing is all around us, on our public transport, at our workplace and even in our underwear.
-It’s something that our generation has become somewhat conditioned on.
+Social psychology marketing is all around us: on our public transport, at our workplace, and even in our underwear.
+Our generation has become somewhat conditioned on it.

-It’s become harder and harder to differentiate between daily news and a sponsored segment or publication.
-Everywhere you look, someone engages in digital marketing, trying to sell something uniquely or creatively.
+It’s becoming increasingly difficult to differentiate between daily news and a sponsored segment or publication.
+Everywhere you look, someone is engaged in digital marketing, trying to sell something uniquely or creatively.

-Falling victim to these tricky marketing psychology strategies is an everyday assurance for most.
+Most people fall victim to these tricky marketing psychology strategies every day.
 Although I’m in Australia, our numbers are significantly lower.
 It’s said Americans are exposed to 4,000 – 10,000 ads daily.

 Companies like the Walt Disney Company have come under fire many times for their studies on persuasive marketing.